 Unfortunately, the weather turned sour, and the field trip was postponed to next weekend.
 I tried to make the best of it, but it rained on Saturday morning.
 The rain stopped later in the afternoon for a few hours.
 My wife saw my disappointment and encouraged me to go out to one of my favourite spots along the Rock Brook.
 I’ve visited and photographed this location multiple times.
 I thought it might be boring, but I do enjoy walking along the rocks and listening to the wind in the trees.

-However, when we arrived the water level was extremely low.
-I guess we’ve had very little rainfall this summer but I hadn’t noticed.
-There was very little water flowing but I was able to access areas of the Rock Brook that I had never accessed before.
+However, when we arrived, the water level was shallow.
+I guess we’ve had very little rainfall this summer, but I hadn’t noticed.
+There was very little water flowing, but I was able to access areas of the Rock Brook that I had never accessed before.

-I didn’t get much time at the Rock Brook.
+I didn’t get much time at Rock Brook.
 About thirty minutes after we arrived, Bhavna felt rains drops and gave me a verbal warning.
-I snapped a few more shots and we returned to the car just as a light drizzle started.
+I snapped a few more shots, and we returned to the car just as a drizzle started.